 Includes non-recurring restructuring and other costs and non-cash stock compensation expense of, \$8.8 million for the nine months ended September 30, 2018, \$32.1 million for the ten months ended December 31, 2017 and \$28.3 million for the seven months ended September 30, 2017.
+The Series A Preferred Stock was not a participating security; therefore, we calculated diluted earnings per share using the "if-converted" method, under which the preferred dividends are

 (2) The Series A Preferred Stock was not a participating security; therefore, we calculated diluted earnings per share using the "if-converted" method, under which the preferred dividends are added back to the numerator and the Series A Preferred Stock is assumed to be converted at the beginning of the period.
 No incremental shares of Series A Preferred Stock were included in the diluted earnings per share calculation for the nine months ended September 30, 2018 and the ten months ended December 31, 2017 as their effect was antidilutive under the "if-converted" method.
 In July 2018, all outstanding shares of our Series A Preferred Stock were converted to common shares in connection with the IPO.
-Please see "-Recent Developments-Initial Public Offering and Series A Preferred Stock
+Please see "-Recent Developments-Initial Public Offering and Series A Preferred Stock Conversion."

-- Adjusted EBITDA is a non-GAAP financial measure.
+(3) Adjusted EBITDA is a non-GAAP financial measure.
 For a definition of Adjusted EBITDA and a reconciliation to our most directly comparable financial measure calculated and presented in accordance with GAAP, please see "Prospectus Summary-Summary Historical and Pro Forma Financial Information-Non-GAAP Financial Measures."

-Adjusted General and Administrative Expenses is a non-GAAP financial measure.
-For a definition of Adjusted General and Administrative Expenses and a reconciliation to our most directly comparable financial measure calculated and presented in accordance with GAAP, please see "Prospectus Summary-Summary Historical and Pro Forma Financial Information-Non-GAAP Financial Measures. - Dividends declared on common stock for the three months ended September 30, 2018 was \$0.09/share.
+- (4) Adjusted General and Administrative Expenses is a non-GAAP financial measure.
+For a definition of Adjusted General and Administrative Expenses and a reconciliation to our most directly comparable financial measure calculated and presented in accordance with GAAP, please see "Prospectus Summary-Summary Historical and Pro Forma Financial Information-Non-GAAP Financial Measures.
+(5) Dividends declared on common stock for the three months ended September 30, 2018 was \$0.09/share.